isontheline/pro.webssh.net/documentation/src/docs/documentation/help/restore-purchases.md

 4. You should see a message "Thank you for your purchase!"

 ??? question "These steps doesn't work ?"
-    Forward me by [email](mailto:team@webssh.net) your original purchase receipt and I will assist you as much as you need.
+    Forward me by [email](mailto:team@webssh.net) your original purchase receipt and I will help you as much as you need to recover your purchase.

 [^1]: In order to use this functionality, you must upgrade WebSSH to 14.15